 - Using estrogen-alone may increase your chance of getting dementia, based on a study of women 65 years of age or older

 - Do not use estrogens with progestins to prevent heart disease, heart attacks, strokes or dementia

 - Using estrogens with progestins may increase your chances of getting heart attacks, strokes, breast cancer, or blood clots

 - Using estrogens with progestins may increase your chance of getting dementia, based on a study of women 65 years of age or older

 - You and your healthcare provider should talk regularly about whether you still need treatment with Divigel®

-Divigel® should not be used if you have unusual vaginal bleeding, currently have or have had certain cancers, including cancer of the breast or uterus, had a stroke or heart attack; currently have or have had blood clots, currently have or have had liver problems, have been diagnosed with a bleeding disorder, are allergic to Divigel® or any of its ingredients, or think you may be pregnant.
+Divigel® should not be used if you have unusual vaginal bleeding, currently have or have had certain cancers, including cancer of the breast or uterus, had a stroke or heart attack; currently have or have had blood clots, currently have or have had liver problems, have been diagnosed with a bleeding disorder, or if you are allergic to Divigel® or any of its ingredients.

 Tell your healthcare provider about all of your medical problems and the medicines you take, if you are going to have surgery or will be on bed rest, and if you are breastfeeding.

 Call your healthcare provider right away if you get any of the following symptoms: new breast lumps, unusual vaginal bleeding, changes in vision or speech, sudden new severe headaches, or severe pains in your chest or legs with or without shortness of breath, weakness and fatigue.

 Common side effects that may occur with Divigel® include irregular vaginal bleeding or spotting; breast tenderness, vaginal yeast infection, cold, and upper respiratory tract infection.